© International Society for Autism Research, Wiley Periodicals, Inc.

 INSTRUCTIONS TO AUTHORS

 AUTISM RESEARCH welcomes the submission of your manuscript.
-We emphasize the importance of following these instructions carefully.
+Please follow these instructions carefully.
 Failure to do so will delay the processing of your manuscript.
+Submitted papers that do not conform to the descriptions below of types of manuscripts will be returned to the communicating author.

 SCOPE AND OBJECTIVE

 Authors should carefully review and implement these instructions.
-We will return manuscripts that do not substantially conform to specifications.
-If questions remain, authors may contact the Editorial Receiving Office for guidance.
+Manuscripts will be returned that do not substantially conform to specifications.
+If questions remain, authors may contact the Editorial Receiving Office for guidance (email@example.com).
 When necessary, the editorial staff can refer unanswered questions to the Editor-in-Chief or Associate Editors.
 Electronic mail is preferred for editorial correspondence.
 Authors who submit to the Journal may also be asked to make themselves available for an interview should the editorial team wish to highlight the author’s work in a podcast.

 Submission policy: Manuscripts should be submitted solely to AUTISM RESEARCH and may not have been published, or be under consideration for publication, in any substantial form in another periodical—professional or lay.
 If there is a related paper under consideration at another journal, a copy of that paper should be submitted with the primary manuscript as supporting information.

-Ethical compliance: If applicable, the editorial office should receive assurance that work performed on human and animal subjects complies with standards established by an appropriate ethics review committee (IRB in the United States) and the granting agency.
+Ethical compliance: If applicable, the editorial office should receive assurance that work performed on human and animal subjects complies with standards established by an appropriate ethics review committee (IRB or IACUC in the United States) and the granting agency.
 If the manuscript includes data or description of humans, the authors must provide either of these two assurances: (1) a statement in the manuscript that the research was prospectively reviewed and approved by a duly constituted ethics committee or (2) a statement in the cover letter to the editor that the manuscript is a retrospective case report that does not require ethics committee approval at that institution.
-Any other situations not covered by these two scenarios should be discussed with the editorial staff.
+Any other situations not covered by these two scenarios should be discussed with the Editor-in-Chief.
+Similar assurances should be provided in the manuscript that institutional approval has been obtained for any animal research that is reported.

 It is the responsibility of the corresponding author to review this policy with all authors and to collectively list in the cover letter to the Editor-in-Chief, in the manuscript (under the Acknowledgment section), and in the online submission system ALL pertinent commercial and other relationships.